App Comparisons

 What Does Each App Cost, and How Does Storage Work?

 Apple’s iCloud free tier offers only 5 GB of storage, which fills up quickly when backing up messages with photos and videos.
 Upgrading to 50 GB costs $0.99 per month, and 200 GB costs $2.99 per month through Apple’s iCloud+ pricing.
+For heavy iMessage users, those costs add up quietly over time.

 WhatsApp and Google Drive Storage

 WhatsApp backups on Android use Google Drive.
-Until 2023, these backups did not count toward Google storage limits — but Google changed that policy.
+Until 2023, these backups did not count toward Google storage limits, but Google changed that policy.
 WhatsApp backups now count against your 15 GB free Google One storage allowance.

 If you’re managing storage across messaging apps, our guide on how to free up phone storage without deleting photos covers practical strategies for both platforms.
-For users switching phones, backing up chat history correctly is critical — see how to back up your chat history before switching phones.
+For users switching phones, backing up chat history correctly is critical, see how to back up your chat history before switching phones.

 Who Should Use WhatsApp vs iMessage?

 The WhatsApp vs iMessage debate often comes down to geography and social circles.
 In the United States, iMessage dominates among iPhone users.
-Globally, WhatsApp is the clear majority choice — especially in Europe, Latin America, India, and Africa.
+Globally, WhatsApp is the clear majority choice, especially in Europe, Latin America, India, and Africa.

 Privacy-Focused Users

-If you’re concerned about the security of your private conversations, our guide on how to set up a secret chat on your phone walks through the safest options available today.
+If you’re concerned about the security of your private conversations, our guide on how to set up a secret chat on your phone walks through the safest options available.
 It is also worth reviewing what smishing is and how to protect yourself from text scams, since both platforms can be entry points for social engineering attacks.

 The WhatsApp vs iMessage debate looks very different by region.
 In the UK, 79% of smartphone users use WhatsApp, while iMessage is the dominant app in the US among iPhone owners, according to Statista’s UK messaging data.